2018 FIFA World Cup: Critical reception

 At the close of the World Cup, Russia was widely praised for its success in hosting the tournament, with Steve Rosenberg of the BBC deeming it "a resounding public relations success" for Putin, adding: "The stunning new stadiums, free train travel to venues and the absence of crowd violence has impressed visiting supporters.
 Russia has come across as friendly and hospitable: a stark contrast with the country's authoritarian image.
 All the foreign fans I have spoken to are pleasantly surprised."

 Despite the British Foreign Office and MPs repeatedly warning English football fans travelling to Russia of "racist or homophobic intimidation, hooligan violence and anti-British hostility", fans who did travel said they received a warm welcome from ordinary citizens after arriving in Russia.

 FIFA president Gianni Infantino stated: "Everyone discovered a beautiful country, a welcoming country, that is keen to show the world that everything that has been said before might not be true.
 A lot of preconceived ideas have been changed because people have seen the true nature of Russia."
-Infantino has proclaimed Russia 2018 to be "the best World Cup ever", as 98 per cent of the stadiums were sold out, there were 3 billion viewers on TV around the world and 7 million fans visited the fan fests.
+Infantino has proclaimed Russia 2018 to be "the best World Cup ever."
+98 percent of the stadiums were sold out, there were 3 billion viewers on TV around the world and 7 million fans visited the fan fests.
 It was the most viewed World Cup to date, and the third most viewed television broadcast, surpassing the Beijing Olympics in 2008.

-However, some Western media outlets called the tournament a distraction from the international isolation and economic difficulties Russia has been facing.